lyteabovenyte/Offline-Search/README.md

 \text{idf}(t, D) = \log \frac{N}{\left| \{ d \in D : t \in d \} \right|}
 $$

-- **Querying**: Processes natural language queries, returning results with highlighted snippets for easy navigation.
+- **Querying**: Processes natural language queries, returning semantically relevant results with highlighted snippets that match the query.
+The system uses the Snowball stemming algorithm to improve matching accuracy and ensure that different word forms are recognized, helping users find the most relevant information quickly.

 <br />